WilliamBaxter417/Portfolio/Machine Learning/Credit Card Approval/README.md

 75%     38.230000    7.207500    2.625000    3.00000   276.000000     395.500000
 max     80.250000   28.000000   28.500000   67.00000  2000.000000  100000.000000
 ```
 The above summary statistics have been automatically limited to those columns pertaining to numerical features.
 Furthermore, the ```count``` field reveals that columns A2 and A14 do not include all 690 rows of the dataset.
 As indicated by the ```missing_values``` column in the table returned by ```credit_approval.variables``` , this means that some entries from features A2 and A14 are missing (along with columns A1, A4, A5, A6 and A7) and will require imputation.
-We also see how the values in column A15 are several orders of magnitude greater than those of the other numerical columns, suggesting we apply feature scaling techniques to the data.
+We also see how the values in column A15 are several orders of magnitude greater than those of the other numerical columns, suggesting we apply feature scaling techniques.
 This will be addressed in further detail later on in the project.

 Before preprocessing the data to impute any missing values and perform feature scaling, we conclude our initial exploration by examining the histograms of these numerical features.
 While this is normally performed after preprocessing to obtain a more accurate interpretation, an early examination helps build familiarity with the data and can provide general insights to their distributions.
 Moreover, this allows us to make early inferences about the existence of any outliers.
 We first extract the 'targets' and 'features' variables from ```credit_df```:
 ```python